Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 There you have it – the complete beginner’s tutorial to editing your videos in DaVinci Resolve!

-From getting started, to mastering our 8 step editing process, you’ll soon see just how amazing your videos can look when you’re able to edit in DaVinci Resolve.
+From getting started to mastering our 8 step editing process, you’ll soon see just how amazing your videos can look when you’re able to edit in DaVinci Resolve.
 And to speed up your editing, here’s a list of the keyboard shortcuts for you!

-Keyboard Shortcuts DaVinci Resolve
+Keyboard Shortcuts - DaVinci Resolve Tutorial

-Keyboard shortcuts in DaVinci Resolve
+Keyboard Shortcuts in DaVinci Resolve

 Recommended Gear & Resources